-Patients with hypersalivation who drool do so for a variety of reasons.
+Patients with this condition who drool do so for a variety of reasons.
 Some cannot swallow properly and thus have no other outlet for excess saliva.
 Others are not able to close their mouths, whether due to physical or mental causes.

 There are many diseases which can lead to hypersalivation.
 Some of the most common include liver disease, serotonin syndrome, and pancreatitis.
 Schizophrenia, mental retardations, and some kinds of neurologic disorders can also cause the condition.

-Problems in the mouth can also cause hypersalivation.
+Problems in the mouth can also cause this disorder.
 These can include oral infections, mouth ulcers, and any other condition that causes excessive inflammation in the oral cavity.
 External trauma from improperly fitted dental hardware such as braces can also be a cause.